danclien/onefile/README.md

 # onefile

-Collection of small experiments that fit in a single file
+Collection of small experiments that mostly fit in a single file